malcops/website/content/post/projects/books-2020.md

 - Talking With Strangers - Malcolm Gladwell
 - Tribe - Sebastian Junger
 - How to Be a Conservative - Roger Scruton
+- Golf is Not a Game of Perfect - Dr. Bob Rotella